Happy International Women’s Day!

 Beautiful bodies with the message “Don’t be afraid of who you are!!”

-A Guatemalan women surrounded by folk art, honoring indigenous heritage in the Bay Area.
+A Guatemalan woman surrounded by folk art, honoring Indigenous heritage in the Bay Area.

 By Janet Braun-Reinitz

 Depicting the survivors of the AIDS epidemic in Africa.